Life with You

 Life with You, released in 2007, is the seventh studio album by the Proclaimers.
 It appeared on W14, a joint venture label between Universal Records and John Williams, the man who gave the Proclaimers their first recording contract on Chrysalis Records.
-The album reached number 13 in the UK albums chart.
+The album reached number 13 in the UK Albums Chart, and No. 1 in the duo's native Scotland where it spent 17 weeks on chart.
+The album attracted a generally favourable reception, and has been certified Silver by the BPI.

-Recording

-Life with You was recorded in Wales at Rockfield Studios in Monmouthshire.
+The album's lyrics focused strongly on emotive topics including war, racism and politics, Life With Yous political slant being compared to Elvis Costello and The Specials, with some songs relating to relationships and heartbreak.